rails/rails/guides/source/asset_pipeline.md

 supported runtime in order to use `uglifier`.
 If you are using Mac OS X or Windows you have a JavaScript runtime installed in your operating system.

-NOTE: The `config.assets.compress` initialization option is no longer used in Rails to enable either CSS or JavaScript compression.
-Setting it will have no effect on the application.
-Instead, setting `config.assets.css_compressor` and `config.assets.js_compressor` will control compression of CSS and JavaScript assets.

 ### Using Your Own Compressor